flutter/website/src/content/app-architecture/case-study/index.md

 This case-study was written to be read in order.
 Any given page may reference the previous pages.

+The code examples in this case-study include all the details needed to understand the architecture, but they're not complete, runnable snippets.
+If you prefer to follow along with the full app, you can find it on [Github][].
 ## Package structure

 Well-organized code is easier for multiple engineers to work on with